 Brian Preston from the Money Guy show said it stands for “Manufacturer’s Sucky Rip-off Price”.
 Never pay this price.

-Make sure they are telling you the “Drive-Out” or final price that you will pay.
-Not the price before all the fees are tacked on as a lot of the fees are negotiable.
-(Dock fees, freight fees, advertising fees, or sells fees, etc.)
+Make sure they are telling you the “Drive-Out” or final price that you will pay, not the price before all the fees are tacked on, as many of the fees are negotiable (Dock fees, freight fees, advertising fees, sales fees, etc.).

-Also, be sure to ask for the extras. (example: floor mats, oil changes, etc.)
+Also, be sure to ask for the extras (e.g., floor mats, oil changes, etc.).

 Get it all in writing, so they don’t change anything on you.

-*Be sure you negotiated the purchasing price completely before you move on to the next steps.
+*Be sure you have completely negotiated the purchasing price before you move on to the next steps.

 #2 Know the value of the car you may be trading in